Skip to main content

 New York Teacher

-Although the leave is unpaid and comes with no health benefits, it enables educators and some other city Department of Education employees to leave work for up to four years for the birth or adoption of a child and be able to return to work in rightful seniority order.
+Although the leave is unpaid and comes with no health benefits, it enables educators and some other city Department of Education employees to leave work for up to four years following the birth or adoption of a child and be able to return to work in rightful seniority order.

 Teachers with at least one year of regularly appointed service (full-time work) are eligible for this benefit.
 Also eligible after one year are attendance teachers, speech teachers, school counselors, social workers and psychologists, school secretaries and lab specialists.